-GUISCARD : This game is set during the epic conquest of Southern Italy and Sicily by the Normans, led by Robert Guiscard ("the cunning" or "the weasel"), in the 11th century.
-The game features the various factions of the time including the Byzantines, the Arabs of Sicily, the Lombards, the Holy Roman Empire and of course the Normans, who came as mere mercenaries into the middle of this mass of conflicting interests, and then decided to seize power through force of arms.
+GUISCARD 2: This game is set during the epic conquest of Southern Italy and Sicily by the Normans, led by Robert Guiscard ("the cunning" or "the weasel"), in the 11th century.
+The game features the various factions of the time including the Byzantines and their Varangian Guard, the Arabs of Sicily, the Lombards, the Holy Roman Empire and of course the Normans, who came as mere mercenaries into the middle of this mass of conflicting interests, and then decided to seize power through force of arms.